It’s estimated that for every £1 spent on research and development (R&D), between £1.53 and £2.35 is returned to the

 Which R&D incentive schemes are available to me?

 If your business qualifies as an SME under the R&D tax legislation you could claim back up to 33p in every £1 of qualifying expenditure as a loss-making entity.
 If you’re making a profit then you could claim up to 26p in every £1 of qualifying expenditure.
 This could be realised as relief on your payable corporation tax, or in some instances as a cash credit from HMRC.

 Large company R&D tax credits explained

 If your business falls into the Large Company category, you will claim under the R&D Expenditure Credit scheme (RDEC).
 For every £1 of qualifying expenditure the scheme returns:

 You may have also heard of the R&D Tax Relief scheme for Large Companies, however, for qualifying expenditure incurred after 1st April 2016, all Large Company businesses must claim under this RDEC scheme.

 Research and Development Allowances (RDAs) explained

 Research and development allowances (“RDAs”) allow you to claim a 100% first year allowance on R&D capital expenditure.
-This is significantly more generous that most other types of capital allowance.
+This is significantly more generous than most other types of capital allowance.

 If you are carrying out qualifying R&D activities, it is likely that you have incurred some capital expenditure which would qualify for RDAs.